Index · Directives systemd 256.7

 x

 Ignore a path during cleaning.
 Use this type to exclude paths from clean-up as controlled with the Age parameter.
-Note that lines of this type do not influence the effect of r or R lines.
 Lines of this type accept shell-style globs in place of normal path names.

 X

 Ignore a path during cleaning.
 Use this type to exclude paths from clean-up as controlled with the Age parameter.
 Unlike x, this parameter will not exclude the content if path is a directory, but only directory itself.
-Note that lines of this type do not influence the effect of r or R lines.
 Lines of this type accept shell-style globs in place of normal path names.

 Added in version 198.